 Use herbicide weed killer in early spring

-Selective weed killers containing 2,4-D or non-selective herbicides can be used for spot treatment on chickweed and other weeds in the lawn after they emerge.
+Selective weed killers containing 2,4-D or non-selective herbicides can be used for spot treatment on chickweed infestation and other weeds in the lawn after they emerge.
 Just be sure to follow any instructions carefully prior to use and don any personal protective equipment to avoid personal injury as well as damage to other plants.
 We like TZone SE Herbicide to kill and control chickweed.

 Use a fertilizer, weed killer combination

 If you want to do more than just spot spray or spot treat, consider using a fertilizer and weed killer combination.
 This will help contribute to a chickweed-free lawn and also feed your lawn so it can continue to flourish.